A Visual Story Milly Thompson: My Body Temperature is Feeling Good

 If you have any questions or would like to chat about your visit before coming, you can email us on [javascript protected email address] or call us on 0191 4404960.

-- Attached to the ceiling are three pieces of fabric that are being blown by a fan and moving.
+- Attached to the ceiling are three pieces of fabric that are being blown by a fan and swaying from the ceiling.

-- The entrance to the exhibition is on the far left.
+- The entrance to the exhibition is on the far left before the corridor to the Learning Lounge/Sensory Room.

-- You are not allowed to touch the artworks.
+- There is a sign telling you that you are not allowed to touch the artworks.

-- To the left of the entrance is the wall text where you can read more about the artist and the exhibition.
+- To the left of the entrance is the wall text where you can read more about the artist and the exhibition in black text on a white wall.

 - To your left as you enter the exhibition are large scale paintings on the walls.

-- There is text on the wall that you can read.
+- There is text on the wall that you can read that tells you the artworks name and more about the artwork.

 - The light in the room is bright.